 When will I find out my Honors College admissions decision?

-All applications received after the November 1, 2016 Priority Deadline (up until March 1, 2017) will have decisions released later in spring (pending the release of the general UofU admissions decision).
+Incoming fall and spring 2020 applications received after the November 1, 2019 priority deadline (up until February 1, 2020 for Fall and Summer entrance) will have decisions released later in spring (pending the release of the general University of Utah admissions decision).